as6cd0/splibv2/splibDocumentation.md

 SubTitle = <string> - The sub name of the UI
-Setting = <bool> - Toggle to show the setting on the window Toggle <bool> - This if you want enable/disable toggle RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName
+Setting = <bool> - Toggle to show the setting on the window Toggle <bool> - This if you want enable/disable toggle Icon <string> - This if you want add a icon for your script RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName